lieff/minih264/README.md

 ## SVC

 Minih264 supports both spatial and temporal layers.
-Spatial layers is almost same as encode 2 independent AVC streams except for Intra frames prediction.
+Spatial layers are almost same as encode 2 independent AVC streams except for Intra frames prediction.
 Following diagram shows minih264 SVC scheme for two spatial layers:

 ![SVC diargam](images/svc.png?raw=true)

-Thats because of P frames spatial prediction almost useless in practice.
-But for Intra frames there ~20% benefit in full resolution frame size.
+That's because P frames spatial prediction are almost useless in practice.
+But for Intra frames there is a ~20% benefit in full resolution frame size.
-Note that decoder must have both: base layer I frame and full resolution SVC I frame to decode whole sequence of next P frames in full resolution.
+Note that decoder must have both base layer I frame _and_ full resolution SVC I frame to decode whole sequence of next P frames in full resolution.

 ## Limitations

-Following major features is not supported compare to x264:
+The following major features are not supported compared to x264:

  * Trellis quantization.
  * Select prediction mode using Sum of Absolute Transform Differences (SATD).